natgo/wt-wiki-scraper/wikitext-transpiled/ground/Khalid.md

 ==== Ammunition ====

-* '''L15A3; APDS''' - The most common round for British 120 mm for pre-Challenger tanks and the only kinetic shell option for Khalid.
+* '''L15A3; APDS''' - The most common round for British 120 mm for pre-Challenger tanks and was once the only kinetic shell option for Khalid before L23 was added in later patches.
 Although it is more than enough to take down most tanks which happen to run into Khalid, but at its current BR where T-64A and T-72A appear, the shell very likely does nothing to them without hitting the LFP or driver's hatch.
-So aim carefully for a single-shot knock-out as the APDS has lesser spalling.
+So aim carefully for a single-shot knock-out as the APDS has lesser spalling; perhaps avoid L15A3 for good as premium vehicles have all modifications researched, including the APFSDS.
 * '''L31A7; HESH''' - The other common round for British 120 mm up to this date, the shell itself has rather high penetration for a HESH shell and will very likely disintegrate any light vehicle that happen to run into Khalid.
 Alternatively, this also gives Khalid the chance to take down tanks with their hatches exposed as the shell "sticks" to the surface and cause extensive damage to the interior of enemy tanks, either from spalling or overpressure.
 * '''L23; APFSDS''' - Although it has been added in later patches after the introduction of Khalid, L23 can be said as the game-changer for Khalid as it finally offers equivalent firepower to its NATO/Warsaw-Pact/PLAGF counterparts with APFSDS.
 Not only it has sufficient velocity and penetration against tanks at its tier, careful shots on higher tanks can also send them to their kingdom come in one take; this will be the most universal shell for Khalid, but bringing some HESH is always a good idea when facing lightly-protected targets.